Resource Allocation and Beamforming in FIM-Assisted BS and STAR-BD-RIS-Aided NOMA: An AIW-Meta-Learning Approach: Introduction

-Most of the previously published papers on FIM investigated the feasibility of using FIM in the new generation of wireless systems, while only a few of these studies addressed resource allocation optimization through conventional methods \cite{an2024downlink,kamali2016decoupling}.
-In this paper, we investigate a system model that employs a FIM-equipped BS and a STAR-BD-RIS to enhance user communication using NOMA as the multiple access scheme.
-Accordingly, we formulate an optimization problem to maximize energy efficiency (EE), considering NOMA, FIM, the maximum available power at the base station (BS), and the STAR-BD-RIS constraints.
+Most of the previously published papers on FIM investigated the feasibility of using FIM in the new generation of wireless systems, while only a few of these studies addressed resource allocation optimization through conventional methods and different system models \cite{eftekhari2026hybrid,an2024downlink,kamali2016decoupling}.
+In this paper, we investigate a system model that employs a FIM-equipped base station (BS) and a STAR-BD-RIS to enhance user communication using NOMA as the multiple access scheme.
+Accordingly, we formulate an optimization problem to maximize energy efficiency (EE), considering NOMA, FIM, the maximum available power at the BS, and the STAR-BD-RIS constraints.
 To address this issue, we adopt the soft actor-critic (SAC) algorithm due to its efficiency in handling continuous action spaces with relatively low computational complexity.
-To further incorporate the benefits of meta-learning, we extend SAC by integrating it with a meta-learning framework, resulting in the proposed \textit{Meta-SAC} algorithm.
+To further incorporate the benefits of meta-learning, we extend SAC by integrating it with a meta-learning framework, resulting in the proposed Meta-SAC algorithm.
+Proper incorporation of constraints into the reward function in reinforcement learning is critically important and plays a pivotal role in ensuring valid and reliable responses.
+Existing works \cite{farhadi2024meta, javadi2025meta, farhadi2025joint} consider fixed weighting factors to account for constraints in the reward function; however, this approach requires extensive tuning of these weights.
+To address this limitation, we enhance the learning-based solution by introducing an adaptive inverse weighting scheme within the Meta-SAC framework, referred to as AIW-Meta-SAC, which enables efficient and dynamic incorporation of constraints into the reward function.
 Moreover, to manage optimization problems involving both continuous and discrete decision variables, we apply a quantization approach, which enables efficient problem-solving while maintaining a balance between solution quality and computational cost.
-Simulation results demonstrate that the FIM-based BS achieves higher energy efficiency compared to systems assisted by conventional BS.
-Furthermore, the proposed Meta-SAC algorithm shows superior performance across various system parameters, outperforming the Meta-DDPG method \cite{Meta}.
+Also, simulation results demonstrate that the FIM-based BS achieves higher energy efficiency compared to systems assisted by conventional BS.
+Furthermore, the proposed Meta-SAC algorithm shows superior performance across various system parameters, outperforming the meta deep deterministic policy gradient (Meta‑DDPG) method \cite{Meta}.

+Our main contributions in this paper are summarized as below: \begin{itemize} \item We propose a novel FIM-assisted communication system integrated with a STAR-BD-RIS and NOMA scheme to enhance the performance of next-generation wireless networks.

+\item We formulate an EE maximization problem by jointly considering beamforming design, resource allocation, transmit power constraints at the BS, and STAR-BD-RIS constraints.

+\item We develop a reinforcement learning-based solution by adopting the SAC algorithm and further extend it with a meta-learning framework, resulting in the proposed Meta-SAC algorithm.